Design and Launch Your Big Idea

 Redemptive Entrepreneurship is the practice of building ventures through creative restoration — using one’s talents and resources to renew culture, serve others, and bring lasting good into the world.

-At Hildegard College, this means forming entrepreneurs who unite truth, goodness, and beauty with real-world innovation—creating businesses that not only succeed, but heal what is broken and help people to live lives worthy of their God-given humanity.
+At Hildegard College, this means forming leaders who unite truth, goodness, and beauty with real-world innovation — creating businesses that not only succeed, but heal what is broken and help people to live lives worthy of their God-given humanity.

 01 Business model design